Majlis Bachao Tehreek

-Majlis Bachao Tehreek (English: Save Majlis Movement) is a muslim political party in the Indian state of Telangana.
+Majlis Bachao Tehreek (English: Save Majlis Movement) is a political party in the Indian state of Telangana.

 History

 Majlis Bachao Tehreek (MBT) was founded by Mohammed Amanullah Khan as a result of differences with AIMIM President Sultan Salahuddin Owaisi.
 He formed the MBT (Save Majlis Movement) in 1993 after he was suspended for protesting against the stance taken by AIMIM during the demolition of the Babri Masjid.
 Later, he launched a campaign against the demolition.
-He raised other crucial issues including lack of internal democracy in the AIMIM, nepotism, political patronage, and corruption.

-Amanullah Khan joined the Majlis-e-Ittehadul Muslimeen in 1960.
+He raised crucial issues including lack of internal democracy in the AIMIM primarily nepotism, political patronage and corruption.
+Amanullah Khan initially joined the Majlis-e-Ittehadul Muslimeen in 1960.
 He emerged as a leader in the MIM, serving as a MIM floor leader.

-Mumtaz Ahmed Khan was a member of MBT until 1999.
+Mumtaz Ahmed Khan was also a member of MBT until 1999.

 Before MBT, the AIMIM had 4 legislators in the Andhra Pradesh Assembly.
-After the split, MBT took Chandrayangutta and Yakutpura.
+After the split, MBT took Chandrayangutta and Yakutpura constituencies.
 The AIMIM won only 1 seat, Charminar.
-The 4th seat, Asifnagar was lost to both parties due to the division of votes among AIMIM Candidate Virasat Rasool Khan and MBT Candidate Mohammed Vizarat Rasool Khan, both brothers.
-Congressman D Nagender won Asif Nagar three times in 1994, 1999, 2004.
+The 4th seat, Asifnagar was lost to both parties due to the division of votes among AIMIM Candidate Virasat Rasool Khan and MBT Candidate Mohammed Vizarat Rasool Khan (who were brothers).
+Congressman D Nagender won Asif Nagar three times in 1994, 1999, and 2004.

 2000s

 Mohammed Amanullah Khan died on 10 November 2002.
 The party continued its struggle, while keeping alive his spirit of social service.
-Adam Malik, a close aide of Aman Ullah Khan, was President of the MBT and served till his death.
+Adam Malik, a close aide of Aman Ullah Khan, was President of the MBT and served until his death in 2016.
 Dr. Khayam Khan, eldest son of the late Aman Ullah Khan, was elected as President of the MBT and served until his death.

-In the Lok Sabha election 2004 MBT launched Majeed Ullah Khan who had earlier lost as a candidate from Yakutpura constituency in 1999, in the Hyderabad constituency.
+In the Lok Sabha election 2004, MBT launched Majeed Ullah Khan who had earlier lost as a candidate from Yakutpura constituency in 1999, in the Hyderabad constituency.
 Khan received 47,560 votes (4.78% of the votes in that constituency).
 Most of the votes came from the Chandrayangutta area, where Khan got 28,746 votes (20.6% of the votes).
 In the Andhra Pradesh state legislative assembly elections 2004.
 MBT had launched seven candidates, out of whom five contested against AIMIM candidates.
 No MBT candidate was elected.
 MBT had two out of a hundred seats in the last sitting Hyderabad Municipal Corporation.
 Amjed Ullah Khan (youngest son of Amanullah Khan) was one of the corporators from Chanchalguda division with the wife of Saleh Ba Hamed winning from Barkas area.
 In the newly formed Greater Hyderabad Municipal Corporation, Amjad Ullah Khan (Khaled) won as corporator from the newly redistricted Azampura division.